linode/linode-cloud-controller-manager/CONTRIBUTING.md

 # Contributing Guidelines

-:+1::tada: First off, thanks for taking the time to contribute!
+:+1::tada: First off, we appreciate you taking the time to contribute!
 THANK YOU! :tada::+1:

 We put together the handy guide below to help you get support for your work.
 Read on!